mhamalis/Cheating-Behavior/README.md

-# Iron-Throne
-High school cheating behavior

-Kyle Oscarson
+# Kyle Oscarson
+This project will analyze high school cheating behavior, and attempt to recognize a difference between social and individual cheaters.